tikv/tikv/docs/op-guide/horizontal-scale.md

   - `state_name=Disconnected`: The heartbeats of this store cannot be detected currently, which might be caused by a failure or network interruption.
   - `state_name=Down`: PD does not receive heartbeats from the TiKV store for more than an hour (the time can be configured using `max-down-time`).
 At this time, PD adds a replica for the data on this store.
   - `state_name=Offline`: This store is shutting down, but the store is still in service.
-  - `state_name=Tombstone`: This store is shut down and has no data on it, so the instance can be deleted.
+  - `state_name=Tombstone`: This store is shut down and has no data on it, so the instance can be removed.

-### Migrate a TiKV node dynamically
+### Replace a TiKV node dynamically

+You might want to replace a TiKV node in the following scenarios:

+- You need to replace a faulty TiKV node with a healthy TiKV node.
+- You need to replace a healthy TiKV node with a different TiKV node.

-To migrate a TiKV node to a new machine, first add a node on the new machine, and then make all nodes on the old machine offline.
+To replace a TiKV node, first add a new node to the cluster, migrate all the data from the node you want to remove, and then remove the node.

-In the process of migration, you can add all machines in the new cluster to the existing cluster, and then make old nodes offline one by one.
+You can only replace one TiKV node at a time.
 To verify whether a node has been made offline, you can check the state information of the node in process.
 After verifying, you can make the next node offline.